cameronmcelfresh/particle-fun/README.md

 # Particle-fun
-Easy to use visualization of random or gravity-driven particle movement with elastic interactions
+Easy-to-use visualization of random or gravity-driven particle movement with elastic interactions

 ## Getting Started
 This repository contains the building blocks to make a visualzied 3D multiparticle simulation.
 Particle movement is initially